 But what does it mean in practice?
 How relevant, really, is traditional colour theory for designers when it comes to branding?

 According to Jonny Naismith, creative lead at Moving Brands New York, colour theory can provide a useful starting point when deciding the palette for a new branding project, but there are a lot of other factors involved too.
 “For us, these types of relationships can help generate ideas – particularly when extending out from a core, identifiable colour,” he says.

 “However, in the early stages of projects, we’re often looking for varied points of reference.
 In a saturated market, it’s becoming harder to truly ‘own’ a colour, so we try to employ far-flung points of references to help surprise or create something memorable and unexpected.
 This could come from working with real materials, spending time photographing subjects or browsing the local bookshop.”

-Moving Brands’ designers also employ a number of tools during the exploration process, he adds, including Adobe’s colour scheme generator, Kuler; Pantone’s Studio app, which converts photography into a selection of swatches; and a tool called Colorable, to ensure colour combinations are in line with Web Content Accessibility Guidelines (WCAG).
+Moving Brands’ designers also employ a number of tools during the exploration process, he adds, including Adobe’s colour scheme generator, Colour CC (formerly Kuler); Pantone’s Studio app, which converts photography into a selection of swatches; and a tool called Colorable, to ensure colour combinations are in line with Web Content Accessibility Guidelines (WCAG).

 Interbrand’s executive creative director Sue Daun agrees that colour theory is useful, but says that it doesn’t play a formal part in the global brand agency’s creative process.

 “While many of these systems are intuitively used, it’s more about the need of the brand and the attitude we’re trying to convey – as opposed to following a system rigidly,” she explains.

 Daun says that there isn’t a fixed formula at the brand firm for considering colour, because every job – and brand – is different.